chizakura/himitsu-react-app/README.md

 - Render data on page in a list
 - Data looks good on page
 - Add search bar to look for anime by title
-- Add selected data to plan to watch page
+- Add selected anime to plan to watch page

 #### PostMVP